City Guide · Last updated 2 June 2026

 • Poniente (bay side) tends to have the calmest, clearest water

-• Northern Atunara and Torrenueva are excellent because they are further from the port and town centre
+• Northern Atunara and Torrenueva are excellent choices, being further from the port and town centre

-• La Alcaidesa has the cleanest water of all, being the most removed from urban development
+• La Alcaidesa is the most removed from urban development

 When Is the Best Time to Visit La Linea Beaches?